 Starting a successful blog and making the blog profitable can take years but it’s one of the most rewarding jobs one can have.
 Yes, you read that right- I said jobs.
 When taken seriously, blogging can be a full-time job and most professional bloggers work more than 40 hours per week.
 The benefits of this are evident- you can work from anywhere, preferably countries where your dollars can go further.
 Depending on how much time you invest in it and how many partnerships you can make, you can be earning anywhere from $100 to $20,000+ per month.
 However, if this is something you want to do, you need to acknowledge that there are thousands of blogs on the internet and come up with a way that will make you better than them in your own unique way.

 Traveling photographers visit places that most humans can only dream of.
 And if you’re very good with your camera, you can show these people those destinations through your images and even sell them on sites like Shutterstock.
 Additionally, you can create a website where you’ll share your pictures and monetize it.
-You’ll probably need to learn a few things if you want to do this, such as how to edit, photoshop and resize images on Mac and Windows.
-A lot of publishers and even magazines buy pictures for their publications because they want to avoid the headaches of causing copyright infringement by using photos that they don’t have permissions to use.
+In addition to buying a high-quality camera, you’ll probably need to learn a few things if you want to do this, such as how to edit photos in Photoshop to make them more appealing.
+A lot of publishers and even magazines buy pictures for their publications because they want to avoid the headaches of causing copyright infringement by using photos that they don’t have permission to use.

 Earning potential: $500+ per month

 If you’re looking to buy your first professional camera, check out this great offer by Olympus.